-If you are in the market for a new editing laptop there are certain specifications that you have to consider before you make your purchase decision.
+If you are in the market for a new video editing laptop there are certain specifications that you have to consider before you make your purchase decision.
 Some time ago, we’ve covered how an entry-level mid-2015 Macbook handles editing and rendering of 4K footage.
-Yet, if you are planning to utilise your notebook for more system-intensive tasks and more serious professional work such as colour grading, multi-cam editing, compositing or VFX then you definitely will need more computing power under the hood.
+Yet, if you are planning to utilize your notebook for more system-intensive tasks and more serious professional work such as color grading, multi-cam editing, compositing or VFX then you’ll definitely need more computing power under the hood.

 As a rule of thumb, don’t make your decision based only on certain hardware specifications.
 You should consider your specific daily post-production workflow to determine what type of configuration will be most suitable for you instead.
 For instance, if you work mainly with applications such as Adobe After Effects, picking a laptop with the biggest capacity hard drive probably won’t do the job if it has only 8GB of RAM or a modest GPU.

-The laptop comes in many configurations, however, the most important aspects of your 4K editing workflow remain the same such as an Intel Core i7 CPU, 16GB of RAM, a 1TB HDD, and an AMD R9 M265X GPU.
+The laptop comes in many configurations, however, the most important requirements for 4K editing remain the same including an Intel Core i7 CPU, 16GB of RAM, a 1TB HDD, and an AMD R9 M265X GPU.
 For the retail price of $1,699, you’d definitely get the most bang for your buck.

-The laptop is fast, light, thin and provides an awesome screen supporting resolution up to and an aspect ratio of 16:9 which makes it a perfect entry for high-performance graphics applications.
+The laptop is fast, light, thin and provides an awesome screen supporting resolution up to 3840 x 2160 which makes it a perfect entry for high-performance graphics applications.
 The 4K display also has a 16:9 aspect ratio and is powered by a dedicated NVIDIA GeForce GTX 850M graphics card with 2GB RAM running over 128-bit memory architecture.
 This system may also be connected to an external display using either the HDMI port or mini DisplayPort.

-As a raving Mac user, it’s pointless to say that this is my personal favourite in the list. if it fits your budget and your personal needs I’d simply say go for it.
+As a raving Mac user, it’s pointless to say that this is my personal favorite on the list. if it fits your budget and your personal needs, I’d simply say go for it.
 As for the specs this model, in particular, is equipped with a 2.8 GHz Intel Core i7 Quad-Core 4th-Gen Crystalwell, 16GB of Onboard 1600 MHz DDR3L RAM, AMD Radeon R9 M370X with 2 GB GDDR5 SDRAM,1TB Flash drive, 2x Thunderbolt 2 and 2x USB 3.0 ports.

 You can also tether an external monitor via either 2x Mini DisplayPorts or HDMI.
 The maximum resolution is a bit lower, though.
 The retina display supports only resolutions up to 2880 x 1800 so keep that in mind.

-Despite the fact that this is the only one in the list that don’t support UHD resolution the MSI 17.3″ GT72 Dominator Pro G has everything else you are going to need for an extremely intensive graphic compositions and VFX work.
+Despite the fact that this is the only one on the list that doesn’t support UHD resolution the MSI 17.3″ GT72 Dominator Pro G has everything else you are going to need for an extremely intensive graphic compositions and VFX work.
 The 17.3″ Full HD eDP display features a 16:9 aspect ratio and a 1920 x 1080 native resolution powered by a dedicated NVIDIA GeForce GTX 980M graphics card with 8GB of GDDR5 discrete memory.
-You can also output video to an external display, such as a HDTV, via the HDMI 1.4 or 2 x mini DisplayPort 1.2 outputs.
+You can also output video to an external display, such as an HDTV, via the HDMI 1.4 or 2 x mini DisplayPort 1.2 outputs.

 Each of the above configurations has its strengths and weaknesses so it’s essential to test the system that suits your day-to-day workflow the most before you buy it.
 Even though many of these machines are expensive when compared with the average laptop, they provide a handful of resources for the price and are powerful and flexible enough to simply get the job done.